 Tables in section 3.6.2 contain key specifications for subject DWI scan protocols expressed using generic terminology.
-The specifications are consistent with publications supporting Profile Claims and consensus recommendations for brain [31, 45-47, 68], liver [21, 28, 48-51, 58] and prostate [52-56, 59].
+The specifications are consistent with publications supporting Profile Claims and consensus recommendations for brain [31, 46-48, 69], liver [21, 28, 49-52, 59] and prostate [53-57, 60].
 Some parameters include a numerical range.
-Reduction of respiratory artefact in the liver requires either short breath-hold (un-averaged, <25 sec), or long (3-5 min) respiratory-synchronization, or free breathing with high signal averaging.
+Reduction of respiratory artifact in the liver requires either short breath-hold (un-averaged, < 25 sec), or long (3-5 min) respiratory-synchronization, or free breathing with high signal averaging.
 The gain in image quality with high signal averaging favors use of non-breath-hold abdominal DWI.
-New techniques, such as simultaneous multi-slice or multi-band MRI, are becoming commercially available and could be advantageous for DWI [69-72]. k-space undersampling, rFOV, and multi-shot EPI techniques are also becoming more common [73-79].
+New techniques, such as simultaneous multi-slice or multi-band MRI, are becoming commercially available and could be advantageous for DWI [70-73]. k-space undersampling, rFOV, and multi-shot EPI techniques are also becoming more common [74-80].
 However, these are not yet considered "standard" on most clinical systems and therefore are not specified below.
 The literature which informs the prostate claim in Section 2 presents 3T data with body coil exclusively; therefore, the associated prostate protocols in this Profile are limited to 3T.
-This Profile does not yet address the use of DWI at high (>3 T) or low-field (<1.5 T) strengths due to the absence of test-retest literature.
+This Profile does not yet address the use of DWI at high (> 3 T) or low-field (< 1.5 T) strengths due to the absence of test-retest literature.